Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 SOCIAL SECURITY

-Even the most conservative projections are scary as more Americans get older (the number of Americans over 65 years old is expected to double over the next 20 years) and the health care industry is doing a really good job of keeping us baby boomers alive longer (mostly paid for with government funds).
+Even the most conservative projections are scary as more Americans get older (the number of Americans over 65 years old is expected to double over the next 25 years) and the health care industry is doing a really good job of keeping us baby boomers alive longer (mostly paid for with government funds).
 In addition, part of Social Security expenses comes from past Social Security taxes that are in the Social Security Trust Fund.
-This fund is projected to go to zero around 2035.
+This fund is projected to go to zero around 2034/5.
 Social Security benefits will fall at least 20% or the deficit will come out of general tax revenue.
 This will add about $300 billion to general expenditures and the yearly deficit.
-With the rising number of senior citizens, who like to vote (about 25% of registered voters), guess which alternative is more likely.
-This could be fixed with some relatively minor changes to Social Security taxes or raising retirement ages but so far Congress has totally ignored this large addition to future yearly deficits and the national debt.
+With the rising number of senior citizens, who like to vote (about 30% of registered voters by 2035), guess which alternative is more likely.
+This could be fixed with some relatively minor changes to Social Security taxes or raising retirement ages spread out over 10 years.
+But so far Congress has totally ignored this large addition to future yearly deficits and the national debt.

 YEARLY DEFICITS AND THE NATIONAL DEBT

-Total interest on our national debt was about $450 billion in fiscal 2022.
-In fiscal 2024, total interest expense was more than double to about $960 billion (preliminary CBO estimate).
-Around 2034, total interest expense could be around $1.7 trillion, about equal to Medicare expenditures.
 The government has benefitted from the very low interest rates engineered by the Fed over the last twenty years.
 But interest rates began to rise as the Fed quickly raised the Fed funds rate to bring down aggregate demand and the inflation rate in 2022.
 Of course this had no effect on government spending.
 Every one percent increase in the interest rate on the national debt will add at least $300 billion a year to expenditures and the deficit.
-Another way to look at it is that the interest expense in this fiscal year (2024) was more than half of the deficit.
+Another way to look at it is that the interest expense in this fiscal year was more than half of the deficit.
 At current interest rates, total interest expense could be about 60% of the yearly deficit in a few years (as the past lower-cost debt is rolled over) and possibly a higher percent further out.
 The government is borrowing more money each year to pay interest on past borrowing.

-A combination of rising national debt of about $2 trillion a year combined with rising interest rates would push politicians and us voters even further into denial.
+A combination of rising national debt of over $2 trillion a year combined with rising interest rates would push politicians and us voters even further into denial.
 So far, everyone wins.
 We get corporate and household tax cuts.
 We spend more money on defense and national security than the next nine countries combined.
-We have generous social welfare, health and retirement benefits.
+We have generous social welfare, health, and retirement benefits.
 After paying for Social Security and Medicare with dedicated taxes, we borrow over one-fifth of the total cost of the rest of the budget every year.
-Even the most optimistic projection indicates that by 2034 all of the income the Federal government takes in will only cover “mandatory” programs (mostly Social Security, Medicare, Medicaid and federal pensions) and defense.
+Even the most optimistic projection indicates that by 2035 all of the income the Federal government takes in will only cover “mandatory” programs (mostly Social Security, Medicare, and Medicaid) and defense.
 Maybe a part of national debt interest, depending on future interest rates.
 All of the rest of the budget, all the subsidies and tax loopholes and worthy programs, are funded through borrowing.
 Who says there's no such thing as a free lunch program?
 Party on!

 What is the point of this discussion?
 Fiscal policy - the size and changes in the size of yearly deficits and government debt - has nothing to do with political philosophy or promoting economic growth and stability.
 It has to do with lowering tax rates and no one paying the full cost of received benefits and services.